NixOS/nix.dev/maintainers/documentation-project-2023.md

 With a symbolic compensation we intend to encourage those contributors who otherwise would not step up to participate to take the opportunity for learning Nix and developing their technical writing skills, while creating lasting value for all users of the Nix ecosystem.
 We also want to incentivise community volunteers to provide documentation-specific technical support to contributors.

-This particular scope and setup, based on our experience with similar projects in the past, is why we estimate a budget somewhat higher than the limit of $15000 suggested by Google Season of Docs.
 The NixOS Foundation and the Nix documentation team are committed to make the project happen.
 If we are awarded the grant, we have backing to close a funding gap of up to $5000.